 J-1 Exchange Visitors and their J-2 dependents (legal spouse and children under age 21) who meet at least one of the criteria below are subject to the 212(e):

 - Home Government Funding.
 J Exchange Visitors who receive funding directly from their home country’s government are subject to the 212(e) requirement.
 Regional government funding does not apply.

 - U.S. Government Funding.
-J Exchange Visitors who receive funding directly from the U.S. government are "subject" to 212(e).
-This does not include salary you receive from Johns Hopkins University that is received from federal grants, only direct U.S. government funds.
+J Exchange Visitors who receive funding directly from the U.S. government are “subject” to 212(e).
+This does not include salary you receive from Johns Hopkins University that is received from federal grants.
+Only funds that are directly dispersed from the U.S. government to the Exchange Visitor would qualify as government funding.
 However, there are some exceptions which include grants that are specifically targeted for international exchange.
 Fulbright funding is considered U.S. government funding.

 - Funding from an International Organization or Bi-National Commission.
 J Exchange Visitors who receive funding from International Organizations or Bi-National Commissions (organizations that receive their funding from government sources), such as, United Nations, NATO, or the European Community.